Washington state hospitals scramble to find counterfeit N95 masks, test staffers

 “We spent the weekend collecting the counterfeit masks, switching out to a different mask and fit-testing our staff,” said June Altaras, the Senior Vice President and Chief Quality, Safety, and Nursing Officer for the MultiCare Health System, during a news briefing held Monday by WSHA.

 Cassie Sauer, president of the Washington Hospital Association (WSHA) estimated that roughly 2 million fraudulent N95 respirators were distributed to hospitals statewide.
 The organization has been working with hospitals since Friday to keep the fraudulent masks, which falsely appeared to be manufactured by 3M, out of circulation.
-Federal investigators within the Department of Homeland Security notified the hospital association Friday of the counterfeit respirators.
+Federal investigators within the Department of Homeland Security (DHS) notified the hospital association Friday of the counterfeit respirators.

 Some hospitals were offering to test employees concerned about having been exposed to the coronavirus.
 Altaras said MultiCare was recommending that staffers who took care of patients with COVID-19 or patients suspected of having the disease over the past 14 days get tested.